Last orders? How Britain's community pubs are fighting to survive the coronavirus crisis | The Japan Times

 While community pubs have been “firefighting” and managing cashflow problems during coronavirus, many have also found innovative ways to help vulnerable locals, said Chris Cowcher, head of community business at the Plunkett Foundation.

-Some have been linking their suppliers up with people struggling to get food and coordinating volunteer groups to help those in need, said Cowcher, whose organisation supports rural community-owned businesses.
+Some have been linking their suppliers up with people struggling to get food and coordinating volunteer groups to help those in need, said Cowcher, whose organization supports rural community-owned businesses.

-“It is that community function of actually being a business that, while not trading, still recognises it has a huge role to play,” said Cowcher.
+“It is that community function of actually being a business that, while not trading, still recognizes it has a huge role to play,” said Cowcher.

 Community pubs are usually owned by about 200 shareholders, mostly local, who each get a vote in how they operate, with managers or tenants running the business day to day, supported by a committee of volunteers.

-In addition to providing a place to eat and drink, these pubs have a mission to help their local communities, especially by combatting loneliness and isolation – which makes operating under lockdown particularly tough.
+In addition to providing a place to eat and drink, these pubs have a mission to help their local communities, especially by combating loneliness and isolation— which makes operating under lockdown particularly tough.

 The Abingdon Arms, which has been in the quaint village of Beckley since the 17th century and usually has a packed schedule of social events, from coffee mornings to guided walks, plans to connect people in lockdown via virtual quizzes and talks.